moorepants/learn-multibody-dynamics/simulation.rst

        return ts, x

-I used :external:py:func:`~numpy.linspace` to generate equally spaced values between :math:`t_0` and :math:`t_f`.
+I used :external:py:func:`~numpy.arange` to generate equally spaced values between :math:`t_0` and :math:`t_f`.
 Now we need a Python function that represents :math:`\bar{f}_m(t_i, \bar{x}_i, \bar{p})`.
 This function evaluates the right hand side of the explicitly ordinary differential equations which